 Climate Change's Effect on Crop Production

 Crop productivity is impacted in a variety of intricate ways by the changing global environment.
-An increase in evapotranspiration rates, which worsens water evaporation and causes soil dryness and water scarcity, has a negative impact on crop productivity.
+An increase in evapotranspiration rates, which worsens water evaporation and causes soil dryness and water scarcity, hurts crop productivity.
 A global analysis of the yields of the four main cereal crops wheat, rice, soybeans, and maize is presented in the following articles.
 In their study, [22] examined how temperature increases affect the yields of important cereal crops worldwide and the significance of temperature–humidity coupling in controlling crop responses to heat globally.
 They discovered that there is a compound heat-drought effect on crops in some areas where higher temperatures and less precipitation and evapotranspiration cause a more noticeable drop in crop yields, including maize and soybeans.
 The study's findings imply that in addition to warming crops, climate change has changed the elements that contribute to compound heat-humidity stress, which in turn has an impact on crop sensitivity to heat.
 [23, 24, 25] forecasted changes in the yields of the four major grain crops indicated above using the most recent crop and climate models.
-This study took into account a number of climate change causes, such as rising temperatures, altered precipitation and drought patterns, and elevated atmospheric carbon dioxide (CO2) concentrations.
+This study took into account several climate change causes, such as rising temperatures, altered precipitation and drought patterns, and elevated atmospheric carbon dioxide (CO2) concentrations.
 The findings suggest that the effects of climate change on agricultural output might become apparent sooner rather than later, with some high-latitude regions seeing increases in yields and low-latitude tropical regions potentially seeing decreases.

 Climate Change Impact on Crop Quality

 Additionally, the nutritional value and flavor of crops are significantly impacted by global climate change.
 Staple crops may lose quality and protein content as a result of rising temperatures and CO2 concentrations [26, 27].
 Consumer demand for some agricultural products may therefore decline, which would have some impact on agricultural output and farmers' earnings.
-In a research on how climate change affects crop quality [28] specifically examined the nutritional value of rice in China and Japan.
-This study discovered that the protein, iron, and zinc content of rice, together with the B1, B2, B5, and B9 content, with the exception of vitamin E, showed a declining tendency as the atmospheric CO2 concentration increased steadily.
+A research on how climate change affects crop quality [28] specifically examined the nutritional value of rice in China and Japan.
+This study discovered that the protein, iron, and zinc content of rice, together with the B1, B2, B5, and B9 content, except vitamin E, showed a declining tendency as the atmospheric CO2 concentration increased steadily.
 The impact of climate change on vitamin content is directly linked to molecular nitrogen content, according to this study, which implies that an influence of this kind might potentially endanger the health of almost 600 million people globally.
 In conclusion, this study has added significant knowledge on how climate change affects crop nutritional values and will undoubtedly direct relevant future actions.
 From a geographical standpoint.
-[29] investigated the effects of future climate change on northern China's wheat yield and protein, coming to the conclusion that these effects will be detrimental.
+[29] investigated the effects of future climate change on northern China's wheat yield and protein, concluding that these effects will be detrimental.

 Techniques for Reducing the Effects of Global Climate Change on Agriculture